Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Proofs of

 \begin{proposition} For any $\pi\in \Pi^\ptk$,

-\end{proposition} \proof{Proof.} Since we are working with an instance of weighted Bernoulli values we can work with $\LP_\seq$ without loss of generality.
-An optimal solution for $\LP_\seq(I_{UB}^\ptk)$ will have $y_i = 1$ for all $i$, and attain an objective value of $k$.
-On the other hand, any reasonable algorithm will interview all candidates until $k$ of them have value 1 and are hired.
+\end{proposition} \proof{Proof.} \orrev{An optimal solution for $\LP_\ptk(I_{UB}^\ptk)$ will have $y_i = 1$, $x_{i1}=k/n$ and $x_{i0}=0$ for all $i$, and attain an objective value of $k$. } On the other hand, \orrev{an optimal algorithm} will interview all applicants \orrev{one by one}, until $k$ of them have value 1 and are hired \orrev{or there are no applicants left to interview}.
 The expected reward of the algorithm will be $\E(\min\{k,B_{n,k}\})$, where $B_{n,k}\sim Bin(n,k/n)$.
 If we make $n$ go to infinity, the expected reward will converge to